Racial Justice

 Action Areas: Expression, Arts, and Culture, Racial Justice, Local History

-Position Descriptions: If you are interested in American History, Black History, Geography, Public History, Design or related topics, we think our Internships will be of interest to you.
+If you are interested in an inclusive approach to American History, Black History, Geography, Public History, Design or related topics, we think our Internships will be of interest to you.

 Below are the projects and programs that we think would be of interest to interns and supportive of our work

 – The Oh, Freedom!
-Quilting Project – creating community commemorative quilts on the history of slavery and antislavery and preparing them for exhibition.
-In the spring semester we will be designing and installing several public exhibitions.
+Quilting Project – creating community commemorative quilts on the history of slavery and antislavery and developing exhibitions

-Our internship goals include working with students to help us develop our programs but also building student skills both academic and job-related.
-We see an internship as a two way street.
+Our internship goals include working with students to help us develop public history programs and to build student skills both academic and job-related.
+We see internship as a two-way street.

 Hours: 4hrs/week, 8hrs/week, We are open to working with students based on their availability